hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 It includes a basic application specific vm and scripting language to easily control its operation in a flexible way.
-It does a basic quasi ahead of time compilation of the script file and inturn runs the generated program.
+It does a basic quasi ahead of time compilation of the asm script file and inturn runs the generated program.

 One could either just define the fuzzers and the fuzz chains and let the vm run it directly using a default builtin fallback script.
-Or if one wants more control and flexibility, then one could create a program script file.
+Or if one wants more control and flexibility, then one could create a asm script file.

 The vm and the scripting language inturn